 Prerequisites

-Before using Issue on Behalf you need:- Feature activation — Enable Issue on Behalf for your partner account in the Developer Dashboard (Accounts → General).
+- Feature activation — Enable Issue on Behalf for your partner account in the Developer Dashboard (Accounts → General).

 - Partner ID and Issuer DID — From the Developer Dashboard (Accounts → General).